enpuyou/script-api-lambda-dynamodb/README.md

 - Test invoke the API to get a status code

+### Other

-The names of IAM role, Lambda function, DynamoDB table, API...can be configured at the top of the `script.sh` file
+The names of IAM role, Lambda function, DynamoDB table, API, and etc. can be configured at the top of the `script.sh` file

-`upload_DB.py` contains the code that will be in the Lambda function.
+`lambda_get_post_handler.py` contains the code that will be in the Lambda function.

+`sign_get_authheader` contains the code that will sign and make a GET request.

 `role-trust-policy.json` contains the JSON template of the role trust policy that allows the use of Lambda